ExCL-Docs/excl-user-docs/opslogs.md

 # Currrent Status

-- quad02 offline for UEFI investigation (part of the makeItSo initiative).

 - thunderx offline for Centos 8 installation and authentication configuration.

 # September 4, 2020

 - quad00 exhibited misbehaviour (refusing root logins, even).
 Rebooted at remote console, seems ok now.
 Most likely cause is NFS stack issues having to do with the fs00 issue on 9/1 (based on syslog output).

+- quad02 returned to service -- will not be working on UEFI boot today.

 # September 2, 2020